(Conflict Photography from the Front Line)

 ‘Picturing War’ provides pupils with the opportunity to see and hear the real life experiences of war photographer Rick Findler.

-Rick has a particular interest in conflict photography and this has taken him to war torn areas including Northern Iraq, Libya and Syria among many others.
-At the end of 2019, Rick spent two months in Hong Kong taking pictures of the pro-democracy movement.
-You will have seen his images frequently published in The Guardian and The Telegraph to name a few.
-As well as this, one of his outstanding images from Hong Kong was awarded the People’s Choice Award at The British Photography Awards earlier this year
+Rick has a particular interest in conflict photography and this has taken him to war torn areas such as northern Iraq, Libya and Syria among many others.
+As well as landing in Beirut just 39 hours after the colossal explosion in 2020, Rick also spent two months in Hong Kong taking pictures of the pro-democracy protests in 2019.
+One of his outstanding images from Hong Kong was awarded the People’s Choice Award at The British Photography Awards in 2020.

 Often working in extreme conditions, dodging bullets and running from mortar fire, Rick’s talk offers an extremely exciting, rewarding and sometimes violent insight into what is really happening in the world whilst opening people’s eyes to the difficulties and risks war photographers and journalists go through on a daily basis.